elifaltundag/landing-page/README.md

 # Landing Page

 ## About the Project
-In this project, I've built a landing page of an imaginary tourism company whose niche is nature only.
+In this project, I'm building an imaginary product landing page.
 It is part of the Responsive Web Design Certification projects of freeCodeCamp, you can access the details [here](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-product-landing-page-project/build-a-product-landing-page).

 ### Status: on-going

+###

 ### Objectives
-* Improve grid-flex combination practice
-* Build a photo carousel
+* Don't overthink or get lost in the details
+* Finish the project as soon as possible

 ## Technologies
 * HTML, CSS, JS
 * VS Code
 * Git & GitHub
+* Jira Software

 ## Further Improvements
-### Do
-* Engaging content
-* Carousel

-## Consider
-* How can I personalize the carousel?
+* For now: pass the fcc tests